simplesingularity/growing-palms/README.md

 Choose a site with full sunlight unless you have an understory type palm tree.
 For Pindo palms in heavy clay soil you may dig a circle 2 feet away and around your palm tree and backfill with gravel to create a simulated well draining soil.
 They will thrive this way and I have even revived dying Pindo palms this way.

 ## Planting
 Ensure that you have dug the site deep enough and fill back the soil so that the roots have soft soil to grow into downwards.
 This will make your palm grow taller and stronger than ever.
 Do not amend the soil when planting your palm tree, and ensure to water it frequently after planting.
+Another option for heavy red clay soil is to mix in some topsoil or other type of wood chunks or organic material to improve drainage.

 ## Fertilization schedule
 Do not fertilize your palm trees until May 1st.
 Most palm trees will not use the fertilizer until the weather has stabilized and it may even be hurt by early fertilization.
 I recommend 3-month plant spikes with NPK+micro and macro or alternatively a 3-month organic bag of essentially bone meal mixture for palm trees.
 Unless you live in a subtropical climate that does not get very cold in the wintertime, do NOT use a slow release fertilizer at this point.
 You do not want active nitrogen in the soil during winter time in zone 8A/B because it will cause more damage and rot to the tree.
 The best thing to do is to fertilize once in May and to not add any more for the rest of the year.
 If for some reason you feel like you do need to do an additional fertilization, use a short-term (1-3 week) water souluble full (NPK+micro,macro) fertilizer and no later than August 1st.

+## Pests
+After planting your palm, the biggest and fastest threat to it is fire ants.
+I personally treat the surrounding soil with Sevin dust and usually only 1 application is needed.
+It keeps the ants at bay.
+Fire ants will consume the plant roots.

 # Caring for your existing palm (Chapter 4)
 ## Rot and fungus
 If you have added fertilizer too late in the year, or the wrong type of fertilizer (slow release for example) instead of a 3 month fertilizer, and your palms suffered cold damage and rot, the best treatment for this is to remove rotted foliage and treat it (pour it generously) with hydrogen peroxide in the spear every day for 2 weeks and as-needed after that.
 The same applies for banana plants.
 It can also be treated with copper fungicide additionally.

+## Pests
 Keep an eye open for pests that will eat away at rotted foliage such as worms and rolly pollys.
 Treat with Sevin dust in the crown if spotted.

-## Pests
-After planting your palm, the biggest and fastest threat to it is fire ants.
-I personally treat the surrounding soil with Sevin dust and usually only 1 application is needed.
-It keeps the ants at bay.
-Fire ants will consume the plant roots.
+It's important to keep old dead fronds trimmed away to deter pests.